dbrgn/embedded-hal-mock/README.md

 ## Minimum Supported Rust Version (MSRV)

-This crate is guaranteed to compile on stable Rust 1.63 and up.
+This crate is guaranteed to compile on the latest stable Rust release.
 It *might* compile with older versions but that may change in any new patch release.

 ## Development Version of `embedded-hal`